Boley, Oklahoma: 1932 bank raid of Pretty Boy Floyd's gang

-Tragically, David Turner, who had dedicated decades of his life towards Boley's development, perished in the arms of his wife as he was in transit to the hospital in Okemah.
+David Turner, who had dedicated decades of his life towards Boley's development, perished in the arms of his wife as he was in transit to the hospital in Okemah.
 Now the Governor of Oklahoma, William H. Murray, the very same man who sought to destroy the independence of Black-towns like Boley decades prior, sent his official condolences; thousands of people from around the state went to Boley to attend Turner's funeral.
 The Farmers and Merchants Bank was closed shortly thereafter.

 As historian William Savage Jr. notes, several conflicting narratives of the robbery attempt had unfortunately sprung up in the ensuing decades, demonstrating the shortcomings of relying upon human recollection.
 The most egregious differences in accounts relate to how Birdwell died (including how many times he was shot and by whom) and the details about what specific gun Herbert McCormick used.

 Decline

 Boley's development paralleled that of the Fort Smith & Western Railway, which went bankrupt during the Great Depression and ceased operations in 1939.
 Additionally, Boley's economy was heavily dependent on cotton farming, which often created long-lasting debt for its producers and, from the 1920s, suffered from recurrent boll weevil infestations.
 The Dust Bowl of the 1930s also encouraged families to move out of Boley.
 As economic opportunities dried up, some of Boley's black population migrated to Canada and Western Africa, but most ended up moving to larger cities in search of better job prospects.
 Before World War II, Boley's population had declined to about 700.
 With the Second Great Migration underway, by 1960 most of the population had left for other urban areas.
 So far the New Great Migration has not benefited Boley.
 However, Boley remains one of the state's few remaining historic African-American towns and its 2020 population of 1,091 is a 258% improvement compared to its population of 423 just four decades prior.